Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ```

-You can execute Dpdl scripts in the following ways:
+You can execute Dpdl code in the following ways:

 * Load and execute the Dpdl script file with the -load command
 * Input the script directly in the DpdlClient command console with the -exec command ( with closing </script> tag)